saikamat/Analytics-Copilot-for-Splunk-Logs/README.md

 - `Invalid password attempt` → [0.22, -0.38, 0.85, ...]
 - `Auth token expired` → [0.26, -0.41, 0.88, ...]
 When embeddings are close in vector space => similar meaning

-## Motivation for PostGreSQL
-- Main reason -> pgvector extension
-- we store vector embeddings (384-dimensional arrays) for semantic search
-- PostGreSQL has a pgvector extension that:-
-    - stores vectors natively as a data type: `VECTOR`
-    - has efficient similarity search algorithms (HNSW, IVFFlat)
-    - can index millions of vectors for fast nearest-neighbour search